Mature height generally less than 25 feet

 This small and slow growing (6 inches annually) ornamental is the first tree locally to flower, arriving as early as mid-March in warm springs...yellow flowers (see top, above) look especially good in front of red brick and evergreens...also features mottled tan bark and little red edible but not that flavorful cherries (both pictured above)...the leaves are not bothered whatsoever by Japanese beetles...fall color is a subdued wine red...reaches 20 ft. tall and 15 ft. wide...this dogwood is featured prominently at Olbrich Botanical Gardens along the main trail heading east to Starkweather Creek.

-'Galaxy' is the largest of them all, it can top out up to 25 ft. with an upright, narrow form to only 15 ft. wide...leaves hold up well in late summer even during wet weather...flowers are pictured immediately above.
+'Galaxy' magnolia is one of the largest pink flowering magnolias known, topping out up to 25 ft. with an upright, narrow form to 15 ft. wide...leaves hold up well in late summer even during wet weather...flowers are pictured immediately above.

 (Magnolia x stellata 'Royal Star')

-'Royal Star' matures to only 15 ft. high by 12 ft. wide...features a reliable burst of white each spring: pink buds open to pleasantly fragrant, dense white flowers in late April (see picture above)...clean dark green foliage looks great all summer...flowers when only several feet tall, so no waiting around!
+Compact Mature Size: 'Royal Star' magnolia matures to only 15 ft. high by 12 ft. wide...features a reliable burst of white each spring: pink buds open to pleasantly fragrant, dense 3-4" white flowers in late April (see picture above)...clean dark green foliage looks great all summer...flowers when only several feet tall, so no waiting around!

 (Acer palmatum 'Emperor I')